 FAQ: Digital Dentistry

-Digital dentistry uses computer-based tools to improve dental workflows.
-Technicians work digitally with scans, CAD designs, and CAM production like milling and 3D printing instead of physical models.
+Digital dentistry uses computer-based tools to streamline and enhance dental workflows.
+Labs and technicians work with scans, CAD designs, and CAM production—including 3D printing and milling—to create faster, precise, and reproducible restorations.

-3D printing in dentistry allows for the production of highly precise, customized restorations in a short amount of time.
-Metal-based 3D printing, especially with cobalt-chrome and titanium, has become standard in many modern labs.
+3D printing in dentistry enables the production of highly precise, customized restorations in a short time.
+Metal-based 3D printing, particularly with cobalt-chrome and titanium, has become standard in modern dental labs.

 Examples: RPDs, RPEs, crowns and bridges